jmagman/flutter-wiki/Issue-hygiene.md

 ## tl;dr

-Assigned bugs must have target milestones.
+Assigned bugs must have target milestones (could be "no specific schedule").
 Bugs with target milestones must be assigned.
-Use thumbs-up on the issue description to help prioritise.
+Use thumbs-up on the issue description to help the team prioritise.
 P0-P2 bugs are critical and get examined for progress every week.

 ## Introduction